AceCentre/AACSpeakHelper/README.md

 Visit the [Google Cloud Console](https://console.cloud.google.com/).

 2. Create a New Project:
-If you don't have a project already, create a new project in the developer console.
+If you don't already have a project, create a new one in the developer console.

 3. Enable APIs:
 Enable the APIs that your service account will be using.
 For example, if you're using Google Drive API, enable that API for your project.